fikiivanov/fikiivanov/README.md

 ## Introduction
 I believe in the power of technology to shape the world and solve real-world problems.
 With a strong foundation in JavaScript, React, HTML, CSS, Firebase, MySQL, and Git, I am eager to embark on my professional journey and make a meaningful impact in the industry.
 This home page aims to provide visitors with insights into my background, skills, projects, and my goal of finding my first job.

-## Technologies
-My personal home page is built using the following technologies:
-- HTML: The markup language for structuring the web page.
-- CSS: The styling language for enhancing the visual presentation.
-- JavaScript: The programming language for adding interactivity and functionality.

 ## Projects
 On my personal home page, you will find information about some of my notable projects.
 These projects demonstrate my technical abilities, problem-solving skills, and creativity as a developer.
 Each project description provides an overview of the project's goals, technologies used, and my contributions.